sabra007/Holiday-Manager/README.md

 # Holiday Manager
-This is applicaation that tracks holidays.
+This is an applicaation that tracks holidays.

 When the program starts it loads initial holiday data from the given json file.
 Then it scrapes additional holidays from https://www.timeanddate.com/holidays/us/ the present year, 2 years of past holidays, and 2 years of future holidays.